MattThommes/amplify-react-app/README.dev.md

 4. Check Amplify version to verify it is installed globally:
     * `amplify --version`
 5. Run `npm install`.
 Add and commit package-lock.json again: `git commit -m "Dependency updates"`
+6. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
-6. Run `amplify init` to setup a new Amplify project.
+7. Run `amplify init` to setup a new Amplify project.
 If you are pulling down an existing Amplify project, the command will be something like this: `amplify pull --appId 12345`.
-    1. Enter a name for the project (or hit Enter to use the default): all lower case without dashes, underscores, or spaces.
+    1. Enter a name for the project (or hit Enter to use the default): alpha only and <= 20 characters.
     2. Enter `n` (No) for `Initialize the project with the above configuration?`
     3. Enter `dev` for name of the environment (or hit Enter to use the default).
     4. Choose `Visual Studio Code` or `None` for your default editor.